espressif/idf-eclipse-plugin/README.md

 * Click on the `Open a Terminal` icon from the toolbar
 * Choose `Serial Terminal` from the terminal drop-down
 * Select `Serial Port` for your board.
 Example: `/dev/cu.SLAB_USBtoUART`
-* And, configure the remaining settings and click on Ok to launch the Eclipse terminal and which will listen the USB port
+* Configure the remaining settings and click on Ok to launch the Eclipse terminal and which will listen the USB port

 ![](docs/images/10_serial_terminal.png)